 Information for Respondents

-If you have been accused of sexual violence, sexual assault, sexual harassment, dating/domestic violence or stalking, there are campus services available to help you understand your rights and the investigation and adjudication processes.
+If you have been accused of sexual harassment, sexual assault, relationship violence, stalking, or any other conduct prohibited by the UC Sexual Violence and Sexual Harassment Policy, there are campus services available to help you understand your rights and the investigation and adjudication processes.
 Respondent Services Coordinators have been appointed to assist any students, staff members, or faculty who have been accused of sexual violence.
 They can:

 - Help you understand your rights

 - Explain and help you navigate the investigation and adjudication processes, including formal hearings